bpm-diag/SCAN/README.md

 # SEC - SEgments Compliance

  ## Description
-**SEgments Compliance** is a tool that helps user to identify the correct segments.
+**SEgments Compliance** is a tool that helps users to identify all the potential behaviors (i.e., segments) of the routines of interest directly from an event log.
-It allows you to load the interested **.xes** file and browse it using *DECLARE* rules.
+It allows you to load the interested event log (in the *XES* format) and filter out those segments not allowed by any real-world routine behavior, by using the *DECLARE* constraints.
+Such constraints describe the temporally extended relations between the activities that must be satisfied throughout a segment (e.g., an activity a$_1$ must be eventually followed by an activity a$_2$).
-Eventually, when you are satisfied, you can download the final xes file.
+Finally, when you have identified and removed those segments that should not be compliant with any real-world routine behavior, you can export the resulting event log.

  ## Table of content
-1. How to locally install
+1. How to install
 2. How to use

-## How to locally install
+## How to install
-In order to install this tool locally you need:
+For the installation of the tool you need:
 1. Python (version 3.9): https://www.python.org/downloads/
-2. Download the zip folder of the project
+2. Download the zip folder of the project: https://github.com/bpm-diag/SEC (press on *Code* and then on *Download ZIP*).

-You can find a python installation guide here: https://python.land/installing-python
+You can find a python installation guide here: https://python.land/installing-python.

 After installing everything, unzip the project and open the terminal of your computer and positioning within the project folder.
-So, type the following commands:
+So, inside the project folder type the following commands:
 <code>pip install -r requirements.txt</code><br>
 <code>python main.py</code><br>

-If the commands gives you some error execute these lines:<br>
+If you are encountering errors in running the previous commands, run these lines:<br>

 **For Windows:**<br>
 <code>py -3 -m venv .venv</code><br>